 Fight against deforestation resulting from the demand for fire wood and timber

-Nurseries have been set up to produce eucalyptus, acacia and hintsy plants (local species) which grow rapidly.
-These trees will provide firewood in 4-5 years and timber in 10 years.
+Nurseries have been set up to produce eucalyptus, acacia and hintsy plants (local species) which grow rapidly and will provide firewood.

 Further boring of wells in each of the 38 villages